 Rule Number 6: Be positive, friendly and professional

 Everything looked great, the most important thing was the drinks were all ready.
-All a bit crazy for 5 minutes getting everybody with a glass in hand but in event management position you see EVERYTHING at the law practice management software and rely heavily on field service management software to keep production organized.
+All a bit crazy for 5 minutes getting everybody with a glass in hand but in event management position you see EVERYTHING and rely heavily on keeping organised.
 The BBQ was sparked up for a sit down at 7pm.
 The smells of the burgers, marinated prawns, chicken on skewers was just a sensory sensation.

 Rule Number 7: NEVER eat or drink in front of your clients